deepbiolab/star-route-planning.cpp/dev/01-intro-to-cpp/05-read-the-board-from-a-file/note.md

 That's it!
 To recap, there are essentially four steps to reading a file:
 1. `#include <fstream>`
-2. Create a `std::ifstream` object using the path to your file.
+2. Create a `std::ifstream` object using the path to our file.
 3. Evaluate the `std::ifstream` object as a `bool` to ensure that the stream creation did not fail.
 4. Use a `while` loop with `getline` to write file lines to a string.